mit-cml/yrtoolkit/yr/tutorials/aidance.md

 Try this on your own but if you get stuck you can click the Hint button.

 ## Test your App
 Now you will use the AI Companion to check that your app works well.
-Please note that an Emulator cannot be used in the testing as it does not support MIT App Inventor extensions like PoseNet.
+Please note that an Emulator cannot be used in the testing as it does not support MIT App Inventor Extensions like PoseNet.

 Check that your app can track a body (yours or someone else's) and have the skeleton constructed joining the key points of the body.
 For best results with PoseNet, make sure that the body is well lit and is in front of a background of a solid single color.
 Baggy clothes may also interfere with the tracking of the body key points.
 If you are using a mobile phone (instead of a tablet) your screen might be too small to display everything at once.
 In this case, as the <em>"Scrollable"</em> property of the Screen is checked by default in this project, you can adjust the screen by scrolling to show what you wish.